openshift/enhancements/enhancements/observability/multicluster-observability-addon-interoperability.md

 ## Motivation

-At the moment exporting all telemetry data from OpenShift is fragmented to tree technology stacks (Prometheus, ClusterLoggingForwarder, OpenTelemetry collector).
+At the moment exporting all telemetry data from OpenShift is fragmented to three technology stacks (Prometheus, ClusterLoggingForwarder, OpenTelemetry collector).
 Every tool uses a different configuration API, export protocol and provides (or does not provide) filtering/PII capabilities.